 Last Name:

 First Name:

 Title:

-A

-Agency:
+Agency: J

 Address:

-Address 2:
+Address 2: J

-City: L]
+City:

 State: West Virginia

 Zip:

 Phone:

-r none: Ext: TTY
+Ext: TTY

 Fax:

 E-mail:

 8. Authorizing Signature

 This document, together with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social Security Act.
 The state assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.